pkjmesra/nseta/README.md

 Options:
   --debug / --no-debug  --debug to turn debugging on.
+Default is off --trace / --no-trace  --trace to turn tracing on (works only with --debug).
+Default is off.
-Default is off --version             Shows the version of this library --help                Show this message and exit.
+  --version             Shows the version of this library --help                Show this message and exit.